 Special Education Compliance

-Under the Special Education Rules and Regulations a parent may file a complaint with the Calhoun ISD if they believe a special education rule or their child's IEP is not being implemented.
-The Monitor conducts an impartial investigation and submits a report to the state.
+Under the Special Education Rules and Regulations a parent may file a complaint with the Michigan Department of Education if they believe a special education rule or their child's IEP is not being implemented.
+The Michigan Department of Education, in collaboration with Calhoun ISD, will conduct an impartial investigation and develop a final report of findings.

 Monitoring and Compliance

-Monitoring is completed on an annual basis across the county as a means of determining the level of compliance with the state special education rules and regulations.
+Monitoring is completed both internally on an annual basis across the county as a means of determining the level of compliance with the state special education rules and regulations, as well as monthly within the Continuous Improvement Monitoring System (CIMS) through the Michigan Departement of Education.
 The information gained through monitoring is used to identify systems issues, professional development needs and corrective actions if required to bring a district into compliance.

 Special Education Plan